 “To be a Christian is to be a theologian—a student of God and his will.
 The church is where believers should be nurtured in the practice of correct theology.
 The contemporary disdain for theological content and emphasis on self-image and emotions were not shared by the apostolic church.” —R.C.
 Sproul

-I’ve struggled all my Christian life to deal with my having above-average intelligence (even by stating that I have above-average intelligence, more so a Mensa-qualifying IQ, I face accusations of arrogance, of thinking I’m better than others, of pride, and so on).
+I’ve struggled all my Christian life to deal with having above-average intelligence (even by stating that I have above-average intelligence, more so a Mensa-qualifying IQ, I face accusations of arrogance, of thinking I’m better than others, of pride, and so on).
 The way so many of my fellow-Christians have talked, it’s as if it’s a sin to have above-average intelligence.
-Early in my Christian walk (going way back to the mid-1970s), a pastor told me that reason has no place in Christianity.
+Early in my Christian walk (going back to the mid-1970s), a pastor told me that reason has no place in Christianity.
 Early in the 21st century, a church elder once told me that I shouldn’t study the Bible, but should just read it “devotionally.”
-Anti-intelligence, anti-intellectual Christians have spoken or preached or written in such a way as to suggest that having a high IQ is something to be overcome or, at the very least, is something we can’t mention, something we must suppress.
+Anti-intelligence, anti-intellectual Christians have spoken or preached or written in such a way as to suggest that having a high IQ is something to be overcome or, at the very least, something we can’t mention, something we must suppress.

-The commandment says, among other things, to love the Lord your God with all your mind (see Mark 12:29-31).
+The Great Commandment says, among other things, to love the Lord your God with all your mind (see Mark 12:29-31).
 How do we do that if, in effect, we’re being told (using most of the title of a Josh McDowell book) “check your brains at the door”?
 As Christian authors such as J. P. Moreland (quoted above), John Piper and Mark Knoll have shown from scripture, there is a place within Christianity for a vigorous life of the mind.

 Intelligence isn’t education or knowledge.
 It isn’t philosophical wisdom.
 It is (according to Merriam-Webster’s online dictionary) simply the ability to learn or understand or to deal with new or trying situations, and the skilled use of reason.
 An intellectual is simply someone who uses intellect, which is nothing more than the capacity for knowledge.